textpattern/textpattern.github.io/administration/files-panel.md

 category: Administration
 published: true
 title: Files panel
-description: The Files administration panel provides central management tools for download files you want to include in your website.
+description: The Files panel provides central management tools for download files you want to include in your website.
 ---

 # Files panel

-The Files administration panel provides central management tools for download files you want to include in your website.
+The Files panel provides central management tools for download files you want to include in your website.
 It keeps the file, it's description, and automatic information of file size together, as well as organizing file lists and other functions.
 So you can place download links and lists of downloads in your article content or [Form templates](https://docs.textpattern.io/themes/form-templates-explained) in a very convenient way.
 If you need to update a file, you can do it once in a central place and don't need to bother where you already have placed a link to it.

 On this page: